-The $\omega$ integral can be shown to be zero by closing the contour in upper or lower half plane and computing the residues.
+The $\omega$ integral can be shown to be zero by closing the contour in the upper or lower half plane and computing the residues.

 Now we are ready to evaluate all the diagrams that contribute to the one-loop scattering amplitude in the soft limit.
-Below we give the computational details.
+Below, we give the computational details.
 Before going to the one-loop computation we first give the results for tree level amplitude as it will play a crucial role to define IR finite potential.\\\\ \textbf{Tree-amplitude:}\\

-We now move on to the computation of one loop amplitudes in the soft limit and consequently use to to compute the classical Post-Minkowskian potential and conservative scattering angle. \\\\ \textbf{One-loop amplitudes: }\\\\ In this section, we derive the one loop amplitudes for different topologies and give necessary details.
+We now move on to the computation of one-loop amplitudes in the soft limit and, consequently, use them to compute the classical Post-Minkowskian potential and the conservative scattering angle. \\\\ \textbf{One-loop amplitudes: }\\\\ In this section, we derive the one-loop amplitudes for different topologies and give the necessary details.
 Expressions for the numerators of all the Feynman diagrams are given in the ancillary file \texttt{numerators\_emd.nb} submitted to the \texttt{arXiv} along with this paper.
 We start with computing the box (+ cross-box) amplitude.\\\\ \textbf{Soft amplitudes from Box (cross box) topologies:}\\ \textbullet $\,\,$ The amplitude for the box (+cross-box) diagram with double photon exchange is given by,

 \\ \textbullet $\,\,$Amplitude corresponding to the box diagram having photon and graviton exchange is given by,